 - Ordinary Man

 No Place In Heaven (2015) shows the other side of something The Origin Of Love (2012) already described.
-Whereas the third album looked at love from every possible direction the fourth album is focused on those emotions and phenomenons that will inevitably follow when we let us fall in love and are totally vulnerable in front of something or someone.
+The third album looked at love from every possible direction whereas the fourth album is focused on those emotions and phenomenons that will inevitably follow when we let us fall in love and are totally vulnerable in front of something or someone.

 Just loving life means accepting the fact it can end any day.
 The same way as Underwater on the previous album Last Party is the most powerful song on No Place In Heaven.
 The song that is based on Freddie Mercury’s story is my personal favourite on the album.
 The simple black and white music video directed by photographer Peter Lindbergh is strong and intense and different symphony arrangements (officially released on the symphony edition of No Place In Heaven and later on the Versailles album) give the song extra character.

 If you could look into the future would you / if you could see it would you even want to / I got a feeling that there’s bad news coming / but I don’t want to find it out